aleksei-berezkin/typique/README.md

   }>
 ```

-Typique checks that all non-root classnames are referenced, and that all references are valid.
+Typique checks that all classnames are referenced, and that all references are valid.

 It's possible to also reference the root classname with `$0` which can be useful in the nested levels to back-reference the root: